SublimeText/LaTeXTools/docs/features.md

 ## Other Builders

-If the default builder doesn't meet your needs for any reason, please see the section on [Alternative Builders](alternative-builders.md).
+If the default builder doesn't meet your needs for any reason, please see the page on [available builders](available-builders.md).

 # Viewers